-(c) Develop a database or make any existing database publicly available to access an individual's COVID-19 vaccine status by any person, company, or governmental entity.

-- (d) Require as a condition of employment that an employee or official provide proof that he or she has received a COVID-19 vaccine.
-This subdivision does not apply to any hospital, congregate care facility, or other medical facility or any hospital, congregate care facility, or other medical facility operated by a local subdivision that receives federal Medicare or Medicaid funding. - - (3) Subsection (1) does not prohibit any person, department, agency, board, commission, or public officer from transmitting proof of an individual's COVID-19 vaccine status to any person, company, or governmental entity, so long as the individual provides affirmative consent. - (4) If a department, agency, board, commission, subdivision, or official or public officer is required to establish a vaccine policy due to a federal mandate, it must provide exemptions to any COVID-19 vaccine policy to the following individuals: - (a) An individual for whom a physician certifies that a COVID19 vaccine is or may be detrimental to the individual's health or is not appropriate. - 28 (b) An individual who provides a written statement to the 29 effect that the requirements of the COVID-19 vaccine policy cannot
+- (a) Require as a condition of accessing any facility or receiving services that an individual provide proof that he or she has received a COVID-19 vaccine except as provided by federal law or as a condition of receiving federal Medicare or Medicaid funding. - (b) Produce, develop, issue, or require a COVID-19 vaccine passport. - (c) Develop a database or make any existing database publicly available to access an individual's COVID-19 vaccine status by any person, company, or governmental entity. - (d) Require as a condition of employment that an employee or official provide proof that he or she has received a COVID-19 vaccine.
+This subdivision does not apply to any hospital, congregate care facility, or other medical facility or any hospital, congregate care facility, or other medical facility operated by a local subdivision that receives federal Medicare or Medicaid funding. - (2) A department, agency, board, commission, or public officer may not subject any individual to any negative employment consequence, retaliation, or retribution because of that individual's COVID-19 vaccine status. - (3) Subsection (1) does not prohibit any person, department, agency, board, commission, or public officer from transmitting proof of an individual's COVID-19 vaccine status to any person, company, or governmental entity, so long as the individual provides affirmative consent. - (4) If a department, agency, board, commission, subdivision,or official or public officer is required to establish a vaccine

-- be met because of religious convictions or other consistently held 1 objection to immunization. - (5) As used in this section, "public officer" means a person 3 appointed by the governor or another executive department official 4 5 or an elected or appointed official of this state or a political 6 subdivision of this state. - Sec.
-228. (1) As a condition of receiving appropriations in part 1, in collaboration with the DHHS, the department shall promote and support initiatives in schools and other educational organizations that include, but are not limited to, training for educators, teachers, and other personnel in school settings for all of the following: - (a) Utilization of trauma-informed practices. - 14 (b) Age-appropriate education and information on human 15 trafficking. - 16 (c) Age-appropriate education and information on sexual abuse 17 prevention. - (2) Upon request by the department, the department of state police and the department of attorney general shall consult in the promotion and support of initiatives in schools and other educational organizations under subsection (1). - Sec.
-229. As a condition of receiving funds appropriated in part 1, the department shall not submit federal accountability plans or request amendments to federal accountability plans until after notification of the content to both the house and senate appropriations committees, house and senate fiscal agencies, and the state budget director. - Sec.
-230. From the funds appropriated in part 1, the 28 29 department shall compile a report that identifies any new mandates
+- policy due to a federal mandate, it must provide exemptions to any COVID-19 vaccine policy to the following individuals: - (a) An individual for whom a physician certifies that a COVID-19 vaccine is or may be detrimental to the individual's health or is not appropriate. - (b) An individual who provides a written statement to the effect that the requirements of the COVID-19 vaccine policy cannot be met because of religious convictions or other consistently held objection to immunization. - (5) As used in this section, "public officer" means a person appointed by the governor or another executive department official or an elected or appointed official of this state or a political subdivision of this state. - Sec.
+228. (1) As a condition of receiving appropriations in part 1, in collaboration with the DHHS, the department shall promote and support initiatives in schools and other educational organizations that include, but are not limited to, training for educators, teachers, and other personnel in school settings for all of the following: - (a) Utilization of trauma-informed practices. - (b) Age-appropriate education and information on humantrafficking. - (c) Age-appropriate education and information on sexual abuse prevention. - (2) Upon request by the department, the department of state police and the department of attorney general shall consult in the promotion and support of initiatives in schools and other educational organizations under subsection (1). - Sec.
+229. As a condition of receiving funds appropriated in part 1, the department shall not submit federal accountability plans or request amendments to federal accountability plans until after notification of the content to both the house and senate appropriations committees, house and senate fiscal agencies, and the state budget director.